The Company

 The company

-Straight Up Strings is the creative innovation of Roger Siminoff and were in development during the entire year of 2013.
-Mandolin strings were the first to make their debut in 2014 and feature sets of strings whose download pressures are compensated for where the stings sit on the bridge.
-As the mandolin strings were in production and first phases of marketing underway, Straight Up Strings for guitar and banjo were being developed and were announced during the following year.
-String sets for the resophonic guitar were launched in November of 2022.
+Straight Up Strings is the creative innovation of heralded luthier and author Roger Siminoff, and were in development during the entire year of 2013.
+Straight Up Strings for the mandolin were the first of the line to make their debut in 2014.
+Their design features sets of strings whose download pressures are compensated depending on where the strings sit on the bridge; the outer courses of strings resting near the posts and the inner two courses resting near the center of the saddle.
+Once the mandolin strings were in production, and first phase of marketing was underway, Straight Up Strings for guitar and banjo were being developed and were announced during the following year.
+String sets for the mandola and resophonic guitar were launched in November of 2022.
+All Straight Up String sets – mandolin, guitar, banjo, mandola, and resophonic guitar – adhere to the premise of compensated downloads for moveable-bridge instruments and compensated tensions for fixed-bridge instruments.

 Looking back...

 In 1962 Roger founded Siminoff Banjo and Mandolin Parts in New Jersey, a company that provided high-quality banjo and mandolin parts to instrument builders worldwide.
-Being a musician, and working as a luthier, Roger became acutely aware that the strings were the heart of the instrument's voice.
+As both a musician and luthier, Roger became acutely aware that the strings were the heart of the instrument's voice.

-In the late 1970s and into the mid-1980s Roger worked as a consultant to Gibson String Division (Elgin, IL) and Fender/Squires Strings (Chula Vista, CA) where he designed unique string-winding equipment to ensure proper core wire tension, wrap wire tension, and feed speeds during the string winding process.
-With string winding equipment at his disposal, Roger became intimately aware of the technology behind successful string winding.
-Working with the Gibson String Division, Roger created the Gibson "Grabbers" strings, and was influential in the development of the Gibson's "Equa" strings.
+In the late 1970s and into the mid-1980s Roger worked as a consultant to the Gibson String Division (Elgin, IL) and Fender/Squires Strings (Chula Vista, CA) where he designed unique string-winding equipment to ensure proper core-wire tension, wrap-wire tension, and feed speeds during the string winding process.
+With string winding equipment at his disposal, Roger became acutely aware of the technology behind successful string winding.
+Working with the Gibson String Division, Roger created Gibson's "Grabbers" strings, and was influential in the development of Gibson's "Equa" strings.

 In 1984 Roger spearheaded the effort to get the entire string industry to provide string tension details on their packaging - a program that took almost five years to bring to fruition - resulting in string tension data on packaging being commonplace today.
 Roger has also been the man behind the scenes in the development and successful launch of numerous other private label string brands.

-With more than 60 years in luthierie, Roger holds six U.S. Patents on musical instrument designs, has authored eight books on musical acoustics and construction, and has written several hundred articles on luthierie, artists, musical acoustics, finishing, and instrument construction.
-Roger has worked as a consultant to numerous musical instrument manufacturers where he provided technical advise on structure, musical acoustics, truss rods, coloring, tap-tuning, and more.
+With more than 65 years in luthierie, Roger holds six U.S. Patents on musical instrument designs, has authored 11 books on musical acoustics and construction, a biography on the life and work of Lloyd Loar, and has written several hundred articles on luthierie, artists, musical acoustics, finishing, and instrument construction.
+Roger has worked as a consultant to numerous musical instrument manufacturers where he provided technical advice on structure, musical acoustics, truss rods, coloring, tap-tuning, and more.
 In 1973 Roger created Pickin' Magazine and then launched FRETS Magazine in 1980.

 In 2007, Roger and his wife, Rosemary, invited daughter Kali to help grow Siminoff Banjo and Mandolin Parts, and they moved the shop to a larger facility to expand the production space and to realize Roger’s long-time dream to host Luthierie Camps for budding luthiers.
 In January 2013, daughter Amy joined the team, and in the following year Kali and Amy assumed full responsibility for Siminoff Banjo and Mandolin Parts.
 With time on his hands, Roger spent a year focusing on the design and development of Straight Up Strings for mandolin going through countless tests, prototypes, and revisions to achieve what he believes to be the pinnacle of wire composition, core/wrap combinations, and string-winding technology.